kitttn/temptest/Hardware-Setup.md

-This page provides details on setting up your BDB and other hardware, to prepare for loading and debugging firmware images.
+This page provides details on setting up your BDB and other hardware, to prepare for flashing and debugging firmware images.

 The development hardware has exposed components and connectors, and is extremely ESD-sensitive.
 Ensure your work area is ESD-safe by using a grounded static-dissipative mat or work surface, and wearing a grounded wrist strap at all times.
 Do not handle boards any more than necessary, and always handle by the edges.
 Avoid touching components or pins.